sengayire/portfolio_project_imperial/README.md

    Represents perceptual intensity and activity, ranging from 0.0 to 1.0.
 High energy suggests a fast, loud, and noisy track.

 10. **key:**
-    Represents the key the track is in, mapped to pitches using standard Pitch Class notation. -1 indicates no detected key.
+    Represents track's key, mapped to pitches using standard Pitch Class notation. -1 indicates no detected key.

 11. **loudness:**
     Overall loudness of a track in decibels (dB).